Military ranks of Republika Srpska: 1997–2000

-After the war, the Army of Republika Srpska's administration modernized the look of ranks in the army.
+After the war, the Army of Republika Srpska's administration modernized the look of army ranks.
 Despite a more modern design, they incorporated style elements and names according to Serbian military tradition and history.
 One change was that general ranks changed names (general to đeneral).
 The new ranks came into effect in 1997, when new uniforms came into service.
 Ranks from that period were: